jlevy/og-equity-compensation/README.md

 - **Cash versus equity**: If your risk tolerance is reasonably high, it’s reasonable to ask for an offer with more equity and less cash.

+    - 🚧 More discussion (perhaps in the intro to the Guide) about risk.
+What is risk?
+What is risk tolerance and how do I know if I have it?
+Should I be risk tolerant?
+What can I look for in the company to determine whether it's worth a "risk"?

-  Usually if a company is doing well, it is likely to “level up” lower salary levels later, even if you got more equity up front.
+  If a company begins to do well, it’ll likely “level up” lower salaries (bringing them closer to market average) even if you got more equity up front.
-  On the other hand, if you ask for more cash and less equity, it’s unlikely you’ll be able to negotiate to get back later that equity you gave up, since equity is increasingly scarce over time (at least in a successful company).
+  On the other hand, if you ask for more cash and less equity, it’s unlikely you’ll be able to negotiate to get more equity later on, since equity is increasingly scarce over time (at least in a successful company!).

-- Negotiating title and exact details of your role front may not matter as much in a small and growing company, because your role and the role of others may change a lot quickly.
+- Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the role of others may change a lot quickly.
+It’s more important that you respect the founders and leaders of the company.
-  It’s more important you believe you are respected and you respect the founders and other leaders of the company, so these decisions are likely to be made well.
+  It’s more important that you feel you are respected.

 ### Typical employee equity levels